martiarmengol/-UPF-POO23-G101-08/Lab4/REPORT.md

  ### Sorting League Tables:
  Depending on the results of the matches, each teams is sorted with the best teams at the top.
 The criteria we will use is the general one in football: Win= 3 points, Tie = 1 point, Loss = 0 points.
+ So we order the teams comparing their points were the best tems have the most.
+In case 2 teams are tied in points we first compare the goal difference in all the games they have independetly played (goalsFor- goalsAgainst).
+If 2 teams are tied in both points and goal difference, we pritoerize the team with more goals scored.

  ### Implementation Comparable: